 Choose a state

-All Public Utilities-Electrical - Commercial Contractor candidates are required to pass the Business Management and Law for Contractors Examination and the Public Utilities Electrical Examination.
+Electrical Utility - Commercial Contractor candidates are required to pass the Business Management and Law for Contractors Examination and the Public Electrical Utility Examination.
 The holder of this license may perform only work limited to line construction, including distribution systems, and their allied work, for public and private companies; installation, maintenance repair of all high voltage cable splicing and pulling wire for all systems in excess of 2,400 volts; traffic signal and highway lighting installation, maintenance and repair.

 Closed Book These books are for pre-test study only and are not available for use during the test.